-I’m a first-year Ph.D. student in the EECS department at MIT, where I’m fortunate to be advised by Yael Tauman Kalai and Ryan Williams.
-Before this, I was an undergrad at MIT; then, I was extremely lucky to be advised by Bill Kuszmaul and Virginia Vassilevska Williams.
-I also spent a summer at the Duluth REU run by Joe Gallian and Colin Defant.
+Hi, I’m Zoe, a first-year Ph.D. student in the EECS department at MIT.
+I’m fortunate to be advised by Yael Tauman Kalai and Ryan Williams.
+Before this, I was an undergrad at MIT, and then I was extremely lucky to be advised by Bill Kuszmaul and Virginia Vassilevska Williams.

 You can reach me at zoexi at mit dot edu.